 This statute of limitations dictates how much time you have to formally file your personal injury claim in Georgia, though you do not have to have it resolved within this time frame.
 As long as you file the claim before the statute of limitations is up, you can work towards negotiating a settlement in the time that follows, and you may be able to avoid going to court with a fair settlement from the responsible company.

-Contact our skilled Atlanta, GA personal injury lawyer at Bader Law Firm to learn more about how the law applies to your situation and what steps need to be taken next to ensure that you receive fair compensation.
+Contact our skilled Atlanta, GA personal injury lawyer at Bader Scott Injury Lawyers to learn more about how the law applies to your situation and what steps need to be taken next to ensure that you receive fair compensation.